A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2011) John Gill , A mathematical note: convergence of infinite compositions of complex functions.
-Online at \href{https://www.researchgate.net/publication/309480104_A_Mathematical_Note_Convergence_of_Infinite_Compositions_of_Complex_Functions}{\texttt{www.researchgate.net}}, accessed 2017-07-17.
 From the abstract: ``\emph{Inner Composition} of analytic functions $(f_1\circ f_2\circ\cdots\circ f_n(z))$ and \emph{Outer Composition} of analytic functions $(f_n\circ f_{n-1}\circ \cdots \circ f_1(z))$ are variations on simple iteration, and their convergence behaviors as $n$ becomes infinite may reflect that of simple iterations of \emph{contraction mappings} ($\phi$ defined on a simply-connected domain $S$ with $\phi(S)\subset\Omega\subset S$, $\Omega$ compact).
 Several theorems are combined to give a summary of work in this area.
 In addition, recent results by the author and others provide convergence information about such compositions that involve functions that are not contractive, and in some cases, neither analytic nor meromorphic."

 \item (2011) Teik-Cheng Lim , Alternate continued nested radical fractions. \emph{Mathematical Spectrum} \textbf{43} (2010-2011), 55--59.